 Woodson’s vision of equality wasn’t realized in 1926.
-Fifty years later, when Negro History Week became Black History Month, the dream of racial justice was still out of reach, and remains under threat today.
-Yet Black History Month serves as an annual celebration of the strength, resilience, sacrifice, and contributions of generations of people of color.
-It’s also the starting point for frank conversations about race.
+Fifty years later, when Negro History Week became Black History Month, the dream of racial justice was still out of reach and remains under threat today.
+While Black History Month serves as an annual celebration of the strength, resilience, sacrifice, and contributions of generations of people of color, it’s also the starting point for frank conversations about race.

-Burke is a retired Jamaican-born psychiatrist who spent most of his career in London.
+Dr. Burke is a retired Jamaican-born psychiatrist who spent most of his career in London.
 His work focused on the effects of race, class, and trauma on mental health in Black families.
 He believed Afro-Caribbeans in Britain were especially at risk because they carried the combined traumas of an enslaved past, frayed family ties, and discrimination in their adopted country.
-Burke has always been a sharp critic of disparities in the diagnosis and treatment of mental illness, where ethnic minorities receive worse mental health care than whites.
+Burke has always been a sharp critic of disparities in the diagnosis and treatment of mental illness, where ethnic minorities receive worse mental health care than white people.
 The aim, he says, is not to treat people of color but to lock them up.
-In the 1980s, Burke co-wrote a groundbreaking paper that exposed racism and sexism in London medical school admissions.
+In the 1980s, Dr. Burke co-wrote a groundbreaking paper that exposed racism and sexism in London medical school admissions.
 This led to major changes in admissions practices.
 He continues to write and lecture about equality and race today.

 As a child, Hooker survived the Tulsa race massacre of 1921, the worst episode of racial violence against Black Americans in U.S. history.
 The trauma was life-long, but it didn’t hold her back.
-Hooker was the first Black woman to enlist in the Coast Guard and the only Black woman in her PhD class at the University of Rochester.
+Hooker was the first Black woman to enlist in the Coast Guard and the only Black woman in her Ph.D. class at the University of Rochester.
 She began her career at a prison in New York, counseling and supporting women with learning disabilities.
 For decades, she continued to work with neurodivergent people who had intellectual and developmental disabilities.
 She was also a distinguished professor at Fordham University, where she was a mentor to both students and faculty.
 And, as President Barack Obama said of her, “she was a tireless voice for justice and equality.”
 Hooker died in 2018 at the age of 103.